richstokes/InfiniChat/README.md

 ## Features

 - **Full Conversation History**: Models maintain a record of the entire conversation, enabling more coherent interactions
-- **Smart Context Management**: When conversation history grows too large, earlier messages are summarized to maintain context
+- **Smart Context Management**: When conversation history grows too large, earlier messages are intelligently summarized by the LLM itself to maintain context
 - **Streaming Responses**: Real-time streaming of model outputs with live display
 - **Attractive Terminal UI**: Rich text formatting with color-coded speakers and panels
 - **Conversation Saving**: Automatically saves transcripts of conversations